Teachers & Staff

 Cati MacKenzie

-Cati is Peruvian born, and raised in Elizabeth, NJ.
-She started working in New York City at the age of 24, and moved to Brooklyn at 26.
+Cati was born in Peru and raised in Elizabeth, NJ.
+She began her career in New York City at 24 and later moved to Brooklyn.

 Cindy Peña